MicrosoftDocs/power-platform/power-platform/admin/21vianet-support.md

 Presales support telephone number: +86 400-886-6134

-Pre-sales support for model-driven apps provides assistance on subscription features and benefits, plan comparisons, pricing and licensing, and helps to identify the right solution to meet your business needs.
-In addition, pre-sales support can help you find a Partner, and purchase and sign up for a trial.
+Pre-sales support provides assistance on subscription features and benefits, plan comparisons, pricing and licensing, and helps to identify the right solution to meet your business needs.
+In addition, pre-sales support can help you find a partner, and purchase and sign up for a trial.
 You can call during local business hours, Monday through Friday.
 Pre-sales support can be accessed using the same phone number for technical support.

 ## Billing and subscription management support through 21Vianet